 I am a major lover of recipes for stuffed peppers.
 Well actually, sweet bell peppers in general.
-Red, yellow, orange, and green… they all bring fabulous flavor and color to meals that I make, and this is a great thing.
+Red, yellow, orange, and green… they all bring fabulous flavor and color to meals and it’s the perfect way to sneak extra veggies into the diet.
+It’s actually one of the reasons we love our Slow Cooker Jambalaya so much – hide those peppers into dinner!

 So who’s ready to make some adorably cute Halloween eats?